Loading...

 Hello, thanks for choosing this lesson.

-Let's get started, shall we?
-So what you're going to learn today, well by the end of this lesson you'll be able to critique the different global food challenges that we all face.
+Well, by end of this lesson, you'll be able to critique the different global food challenges that we all face.

-So the first one is greenhouse gas emissions, and these are the gases in the earth's atmosphere that trap heat, leading to climate change.
+So the first one is greenhouse gas emissions, and these are the gases in the Earth's atmosphere that trap heat, leading to climate change.

-The second one is food systems, and this is a complex web of activities involving the production, processing, transport and consumption of our food.
+The second one is food systems, and this is a complex web of activities involving the production, processing, transport, and consumption of our food.

 The third one is climate change, and these are long-term shifts in temperatures and weather patterns.

-The fourth one is socioeconomic, and this is the interaction between social and economic habits of groups of people.
+The fourth one is socio-economic, and this is the interaction between social and economic habits of groups of people.

-And this is having reliable access to sufficient quantity of affordable, nutritious food.
+And the last one, food security, and this is having reliable access to sufficient quantity of affordable, nutritious food.

 Well, let's get started with the first part of the lesson, which is all about the challenges.

-And these challenges put pressure on our food systems and along with extreme or unusual weather, can affect food production and impact food security.
+And these challenges put pressure on our food systems and, along with extreme or unusual weather, can affect food production and impact food security.

 However, sustainability and the environment consist of more than focusing on greenhouse gas emissions.

-It's also about the water and land use that we use to produce our food and also about food waste.
+It's also about the water and land use that we use to produce our food, and also about food waste.

 All of these things need to be taken into consideration.

-30% of greenhouse gas emissions, 70% of fresh water use, and 40% of land use.
+So globally, the food we eat is responsible for the following: 30% of greenhouse gas emissions, 70% of freshwater use, and 40% of land use.

-So let's have a quick check you've been listening shall we?
 So link the following data about what global food production is responsible for.

 Well, yes, the first one, around 30% of all greenhouse gas emissions.

-So humans can affect climate change through release of greenhouse gases, which trap heat from the sun.
+So humans can affect climate change through the release of greenhouse gases, which trap heat from the Sun, and this makes the Earth warmer, changing its climate.

-And to reduce this effect, there needs to be reduction in the amount of gases that are released.
+And to reduce this effect, there needs to be a reduction in the amount of gases that are released.

-And this might result in conditions changing so much that can be harder to grow food or perhaps an increase in fires or the polar ice caps melting.
+And climate change can cause extreme or unusual weather, which can affect our food production and impact on national and global food security, and this might result in conditions changing so much that it can be harder to grow food, or perhaps an increase in fires, or the polar ice caps melting.

 And climate change can affect food production.